Join Alaska's Guided Tours & Accommodations on this 7 Days in the Matanuska Susitna Valley Tour. This is a

 Barbecue Dinner at Alaska's Lake Lucille Bed & Breakfast

-in the displays for you to see and cuddle along with many great souvenirs to remember this visit.
+puppies in the displays for you to see and cuddle along with many great souvenirs to

 Warm your heart with the lure of the husky puppies.
 Next, take in the beauty of Talkeetna, a

-"old Alaska " and do some souvenier hunting as well.
-Stop in at the Road House for some great
+the "old Alaska " and do some souvenier hunting as well.
+Stop in at the Road House for

-chance to see beavers, bears, nesting bald eagles and moose.
+great chance to see beavers, bears, nesting bald eagles and moose.
 Take a hike to a real Trappers Cabin.
-See how
+See

 Denali National Park where you will dine at the famous Black Diamond Grill and check into your lodgings.